addr2data/aws-certification-prep/exercises/ex-005_GettingStartedCloudFormation.rst

 Objectives
 ----------

-    - Learn how CloudFormation Templates are constructed in YAML.
+    - Learn how CloudFormation Templates are constructed using YAML.
     - Create a Stack in CloudFormation from a Template that mimics the configuration from ex-003 and ex-004.

+**Note: Going forward, CloudFormation will allow us to quickly spin up a 'starting configuration' at the beginning of an exercise and delete it at the end.
+This will allow us to minimize costs without having to rebuild configurations by hand.**

 Expected Costs
 --------------